dominicaq/cprogramming/README.md

 Passwords cracked: 100
 ```
 ## Mini Preprocessor
 This is not a complete preprocessor.
 This program will include any valid include paths given to it.
-If it can't be found or the include doesn't follow the required format the include line will be left alone.
+If the specified file can't be found or the include doesn't follow the required format the include line will be left alone.

 prep.c